Typerium Price Reaches $0.0005 (TYPE)

 According to CryptoCompare, “Typerium aims to change this by bringing about smoother transactions and a better online experience for both buyers and sellers.
 Its platform will leverage the Ethereum blockchain and smart-contract functionality to create a universal and decentralized trust and reputation system.
 This will give each party more information when they conduct transactions, help to reduce fraud and make it easier to resolve any conflict.
 On top of this, Typerium will have a seamlessly integrated mobile payments solution that takes advantage of the latest technology developments.
 The Typerium Creative Marketplace will use its own wallet and currency, the TYPE Token, and feature the trust and reputation system, as well as the integrated mobile payment solution mentioned above.
 Over time, these systems will be expanded to third-party retailers so that they can also take advantage of the increased functionality and lower costs that come from using the Typerium system. “

-It is usually not possible to purchase alternative cryptocurrencies such as Typerium directly using US dollars.
-Investors seeking to acquire Typerium should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Typerium using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Typerium directly using US dollars.
+Investors seeking to trade Typerium should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Typerium using one of the exchanges listed above.

 Receive News & Updates for Typerium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Typerium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.